Jana Duggar Is Waiting For ‘Prince Charming’ As She Plays ‘Cinderella Duggar’

 A post shared by The Duggar Family (@duggarfam) on

 Fans are hoping that Jana Duggar will be able to find someone she is interested in getting to know soon.
 She is always doing something around the Duggar compound, which has some people concerned about how free she is to leave if and when she does find someone.
 Without Jana around, Michelle will have to reign over the household duties, something she has not done in several years.
-The family has delegated chores among the siblings but with three of the older girls gone and one ready to leave the nest, there isn’t much choice when it comes to the designated chores for women only.
+The family has delegated chores among the siblings, but with three of the older girls gone and one ready to leave the nest, there isn’t much choice when it comes to the designated chores for women only.

 There is a lot expected to happen on the upcoming season of Counting On, including a wedding and possible baby announcement.
 Jana Duggar has helped her sisters prepare to get married and she will likely help Joy-Anna Duggar as well.
 There is a lot happening in the Duggar family and right now, Jana remains in the background, helping everything run smooth.
-Being known as “Cinderella Duggar” hasn’t bothered Jana as much as it would most but as she gets older, it gets harder to wait for the one that she knows is coming.
+Being known as “Cinderella Duggar” hasn’t bothered Jana as much as it would most, but as she gets older, it gets harder to wait for the one that she knows is coming.

 [Featured Image by Duggar family/Twitter]